SkPhilipp/AutoinstalledGoogleChromePlugin/README.md

-These scripts install `google-chrome` with the deprecated and no longer available persistent background script available.
+These scripts install `google-chrome` with the deprecated and with the ( no longer available through normal way of installing ) persistent background script available.
 This took a lot of work to get right, and i am no longer using it in my private project so here you go.
 This is tested on ubuntu server with a tightvnc server running using `localhost:1`.
 This fully installs google-chrome along with a custom plugin.

 These scripts were ran using vagrant, cut-pasted: